 Since our featured car is a wagon, let’s stick (mostly) to that body style, which was always popular with Rambler buyers.
-I’ll go out on a limb and speculate that Rambler had the highest percentage of wagon sales of any of the American makes in its golden years.
+Rambler had the highest percentage of wagon sales of any of the American makes in its golden years, some 50% in the ’50s.
 In the early sixties, Rambler Classic wagons were hugely popular with youngish families.
 It started from the beginning: the very first Rambler (1950) came in just two body styles; two-door convertible sedan and this charmingly-dumpy two-door wagon.
-Hey girls; want a ride?
-Um; no thanks!

 These first pre-Romney Ramblers were not cheap; then AMC boss George Mason was convinced he could do what had eluded everyone else: sell a small car to Americans, and turn a buck doing it.
 The trick was to make it a “premium” small car; a fairly new concept, that didn’t exactly bowl over Americans who were used to getting a full-sized car for the same price ($1808; $17k adjusted, for either the sedan or wagon).